By: Nicholas Brown.

 Managing Processes, Closing Programs, And System Resources

-crontab: The ‘crontab’ command is used to make programs run on startup in Ubuntu.
+crontab: The ‘crontab’ Ubuntu command is used to make programs run on startup in Ubuntu.
 Example Usage

 top: The ‘top’ command displays running processes and their system resource usage such as RAM and CPU usage.
 Just type ‘top’ to run it and Ctrl + C to exit.

-vmstat: Display virtual memory statistics.
+vmstat: This Ubuntu command displays virtual memory statistics.
 Just type ‘vmstat’ to launch it.

 pkill: This shuts down processes by sending them the SIGTERM signal.
 Please be careful when using any kill commands.
 Learn about its usage thoroughly before trying it.